-In line with the BoE's Operational Guide on executing a bail-in,5 it is expected that the BoE would implement the bail-in resolution strategy as follows:
+In line with the BoE's Operational Guide on executing a bail-in,10 it is expected that the BoE would implement the bail-in resolution strategy as follows:

-- BPLC ordinary shares would be transferred to a custodian, which would hold the shares for the benefit of holders of other instruments subject to bail-in; and - holders of other equity and debt instruments within scope of bail-in would receive 'certificates of entitlement' that may be exchangeable in due course for ordinary shares in BPLC (in the case of instruments that qualify as Tier 1 or Tier 2 capital), or a combination of ordinary shares or other instruments, including the original instrument (in the case of other bail-inable debt instruments issued by BPLC).
+- BPLC ordinary shares would be transferred to a custodian, which would hold the shares for the benefit of the holders of other instruments subject to bail-in; and - holders of other equity and debt instruments within scope of bail-in would receive 'certificates of entitlement' that may be exchangeable in due course for ordinary shares in BPLC (in the case of instruments that qualify as Tier 1 or Tier 2 capital), or a combination of ordinary shares or other instruments. including the instrument (in the case of other bail-inable debt instruments issued by BPLC).
 For further details of how a bail-in resolution strategy may be put into effect by the BoE, please refer to the BoE's Operational Guide on executing a bail-in.

 Aside from BPLC, none of the other entities within the Group are expected to be placed into insolvency, administration or resolution proceedings.
-This means that Barclays operating subsidiaries (including BBPLC and BBUKPLC) are expected to continue to operate as normal through a resolution of the Group, including both honouring all existing obligations and standing ready to engage in new transactions.
+This means that Barclays' operating subsidiaries (including BBPLC and BBUKPLC) are expected to continue to operate as normal through a resolution of the Group, including both honouring all existing obligations and standing ready to engage in new transactions.
 In order to achieve this, as appropriate, entities will be recapitalised with losses ultimately flowing up-stream to BPLC.
-In the case of Barclays' Material Subsidiaries, recapitalisation capacity is pre-positioned through the use of iMREL issued by Barclays' Material Subsidiaries. iMREL would be written off or converted to restore the capital adequacy of the relevant Material Subsidiary.
+In the case of Barclays' Material Subsidiaries, recapitalisation capacity is pre-positioned through the use of iMREL issued by Barclays' Material Subsidiaries to BPLC. iMREL would be written off or converted to restore the capital adequacy of the relevant Material Subsidiary.

-As at the date of this document, a limited number of instruments issued externally by BBPLC which count towards BBPLC and Group regulatory capital may also be written down or converted alongside regulatory capital instruments issued by BPLC or BBPLC iMREL instruments without BBPLC being placed into resolution.
+As at the date of this document, a limited number of instruments issued externally by BBPLC, which count towards BBPLC and Group regulatory capital, may also be written down or converted alongside regulatory capital instruments issued by BPLC or BBPLC iMREL instruments without BBPLC being placed into resolution.

-Further, under this SPE strategy, there is no expectation that any of the Group's businesses, assets or operating subsidiaries would be sold or transferred as part of the bail-in process.
-Once the Group had been stabilised by way of a bail-in at the level of BPLC, Barclays would then need to deliver a business reorganisation plan for approval by the BoE showing how the Group would be restructured to create a viable post-resolution business model.
+Further, under this SPE strategy, there is no expectation that any of the Group's businesses, assets or operating subsidiaries would be sold or transferred as part of the bailin process.
+Once the Group had been stabilised by way of a bail-in at the level of

+BPLC, Barclays would then need to deliver a business reorganisation plan for approval by the BoE showing how the Group would be restructured to create a viable post-resolution business model.

-4.2 Conduct of a resolution
+5.2 Conduct of a resolution

-The BoE has explained how it might conduct an SPE resolution in its Approach to Resolution document.6 This is illustrated in the chart produced by the BoE, which is reproduced overleaf.
+The BoE has explained how it might conduct a SPE resolution in its Approach to Resolution document.11 This is illustrated in the chart produced by the BoE, which is reproduced overleaf.

-As part of its internal resolvability preparations, Barclays has developed a playbook framework of its expected actions within this BoE framework.
+As part of its internal resolvability preparations, Barclays has developed a playbook framework of the actions Barclays and its staff would be expected to take within this BoE framework.
 This includes a high level summary of key resolution activities and information for the bail-in administrator (BIA), Board and senior management so as to facilitate execution of the resolution strategy and mitigate risks to the required resolvability outcomes.
-Further detail is set out in each individual workstream playbook, with one workstream for each barrier7 to resolution identified by the BoE, which provide detailed step by step guides to executing each resolution workstream's activities in resolution, including objectives, key stakeholders, key management information, communications and relevant considerations, in each case set against the phases of the resolution stylised timeline.
+Further detail is set out in a master resolution playbook, which is supported by individual workstream playbooks, with one workstream for each potential barrier12 to resolution identified by the BoE, each of which provides detailed step by step guides to executing each resolution workstream's activities in resolution, including objectives, stakeholders. kev management information, communications and relevant considerations, in each case set against the phases of the stylised resolution timeline.